chdav/hackthebox-writeups/machines/Windows/Resolute/README.md

 ![](images/dns-restart.png)

-My reverse shell connects and I confirm that I have successfully rooted the box!
+Our reverse shell connects and we confirm that we have successfully rooted the box!

 ![](images/root.png)

-On the Administrator's desktop I find the final flag.
+On the Administrator's desktop we'll grab the final flag.

 ![](images/root-flag.png)

 ***

+### Mitigation

+- Enforcing password policies would've prevented a default password from remaining on an active account.
+Password expirations or requiring a password change on login would've also helped.

+- Using a password in the command on Powershell or in CLI may be convenient, but a user, especially a user with elevated privileges, should understand the risks associated with logging this information.

+- The article [detailing the DNS privilege escalation](https://medium.com/techzap/dns-admin-privesc-in-active-directory-ad-windows-ecc7ed5a21a2) also contains some mitigation techniques regarding a user abusing DNS.
+Primarily, an Administrator should audit those who have write privileges to the DNS object and those that are members of the DNSAdmin group.
+Additionally, logs can indicate when a user may be abusing this.

+### Final Thoughts

 Overall, I really enjoyed this box.
 Being one of my first Windows machines, I learned a lot about Windows enumeration, and it was beneficial seeing this sort of privilege escalation.
 I also thought the use of poor password policies and account management was a realistic way to gain unauthorized access.

-### Rankings:

-__Real-life Applicable__: 8/10

-__Common Vulnerabilities__: 8/10

-__Enumeration__: 6/10